curlyLasagna/OTS-Student-Documentation/docs/excel.md

 > I hope you don't have to deal with this, future student employee.
 This form of data entry is pain, which is why I've automated most of it!
+> I can't be of much help in this regard.
+Consult with other employees

+I created an Excel sheet that pulls in data from the `techinfo` SQL database that acts as a middle man between the formulas I've created

 ## Staging Data